architecture-building-systems/Wireless-Sensor-Network/README.md

 For event based measurements the sensor board is always powered on.
 The communication board is woken up by an interrupt signal from the sensor board instead of the RTC.
 The data transfer is the same as for the periodic measurements.

 ### Gateway
-The gateway receives the data from the sensor nodes and relays the data to a web-server.
+The gateway receives the data from the sensor nodes and relays the data to a web-server via 3G cellular network.
 The gateway consists of Adafruit Feather 32u4 FONA and a Xbee radio-module.
 The Adafruit Feather 32u4 FONA can be programmed using the Arduino framework.
 The gateway is powered via USB power supply and needs to be always powered on.

 ### Router Node
 A router node consists of Xbee-radio module and SparkFun Xbee Explorer Regulated Board.
 The router node is powered by a wall adapter power supply.
 It needs to be always powered on.